GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 ========================

-The Radeon GPU Profiler is a performance tool that can be used by developers to optimize DirectX®12, Vulkan® and OpenCL™ applications for AMD RDNA™ and GCN hardware.
-It is part of a suite of tools comprised of the following
+The Radeon GPU Profiler is a performance tool that can be used by developers to optimize DirectX®12, Vulkan®, OpenCL™ and HIP applications for AMD RDNA™ and GCN hardware.
+It is part of a suite of tools comprised of the following software:
-software:

 -  **Radeon Developer Mode Driver** - This is shipped as part of the AMD public Adrenalin driver and supports the developer mode features required for